 What Are Carrots?

-Carrots (Daucus carota subsp. sativus) are a type of root vegetable in the Apiaceae plant family.
+Carrots (Daucus carota subsp. sativus) are a type of root vegetable — like the purple potato — in the Apiaceae plant family.
 They have been providing nutrients to populations for thousands of years, with records showing that the first modern-day carrot varieties were consumed around the 10th Century in parts of the Middle East and Central Asia.

 Even before that time, many types of wild carrots (some sources say 80 different kinds) were eaten in countries like Persia, Turkey, Iran and areas in the Asia Minor.